puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policy-map-chrome-to-newedge.md

 # Google Chrome to Microsoft Edge policy mapping

-This article maps the Google Chrome policies to the relevant Microsoft Edge policies supported in Microsoft Edge version 80.
+This article maps the Google Chrome policies to the relevant Microsoft Edge policies supported in version 80.

 ## Google Chrome to Microsoft Edge policy map